 A proud hinge might creak or bind

 Fine-tune the mortise for a good fit.
-A hinge leaf that stands proud of the jamb face can prevent a door from operating properly.
+A hinge leaf that stands proud of the face of the jamb can prevent a door from operating properly.
 Remove the screws to reveal the mortise.
-If the hinge leaf and the mortise were not aligned so that the hinge leaf fully seated in the mortise when the screws were driven, there will be a compression mark from the hinge.
+If the hinge leaf and the mortise were not aligned so that the hinge leaf was fully seated in the mortise when the screws were driven, there will be a compression mark from the hinge.
 With a utility knife, carefully cut along this line to expand the mortise.
-Use a sharp chisel to remove the wood waste and to clear any paint, tape, or wood debris that might keep the hinge from seating fully in the mortise; then reattach the hinge.
+Use a sharp chisel to remove the wood waste and clear any paint, tape, or wood debris that might keep the hinge from seating fully in the mortise; then reattach the hinge.

-Get the screw hole on target
+Get the screw holes aligned correctly

 Adjust the gap by bending the hinges